JoshOrndorff/recipes/text/2-appetizers/3-errors.md

 }
 ```

 Notice the pattern of `.ok_or("my error message")?;`.
 This is really handy when you have a function call that returns an `Option` and you expect there should be a value inside.
-If not, returns early with an error message, all the while unwrapping the value for your further process.
+If not, returns early with an error message, all the while unwrapping the value for your further processing.

 If your function returns a `Result<T, E>`, you could apply `.map_err(|_e| "my error message")?;` in the same spirit.